Why Do People Sell Their Homes?

 New Job or Transfer.
 Obviously, work-related relocation makes it necessary to pull up roots.
 And it doesn't have to be a full-fledged move to another town or state.
 Many people draw the line at a commute that exceeds one hour (one-way), especially if it means driving in heavy traffic.

 Changes to Personal Relationships.
 Moving in with a partner or getting married usually means selling for one or both of the homeowning parties.
 Conversely, break-ups are also a common reason why people sell homes:

 - One party may need to buy out the other and not have the cash available.

-- The home holds bad memories, making a fresh start desirable.
+- The home holds bad memories.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.